GPT-4o: Corporate customization

 In August 2024, OpenAI introduced a new feature allowing corporate customers to customize GPT-4o using proprietary company data.
 This customization, known as fine-tuning, enables businesses to adapt GPT-4o to specific tasks or industries, enhancing its utility in areas like customer service and specialized knowledge domains.
 Previously, fine-tuning was available only on the less powerful model GPT-4o mini.

 The fine-tuning process requires customers to upload their data to OpenAI's servers, with the training typically taking one to two hours.
 OpenAI's focus with this rollout is to reduce the complexity and effort required for businesses to tailor AI solutions to their needs, potentially increasing the adoption and effectiveness of AI in corporate environments.

 GPT-4o mini

 On July 18, 2024, OpenAI released a smaller and cheaper version, GPT-4o mini.

 According to OpenAI, its low cost is expected to be particularly useful for companies, startups, and developers that seek to integrate it into their services, which often make a high number of API calls.
 Its API costs $0.15 per million input tokens and $0.6 per million output tokens, compared to $2.50 and $10, respectively, for GPT-4o.
 It is also significantly more capable and 60% cheaper than GPT-3.5 Turbo, which it replaced on the ChatGPT interface.
 The price after fine-tuning doubles: $0.3 per million input tokens and $1.2 per million output tokens.

-GPT Image 1

-On March 25, 2025, OpenAI released an image-generation model that is native to GPT-4o, as the successor to DALL-E 3.
-The model was later named as GPT Image 1 (gpt-image-1) and introduced to the API on April 23.
-It was made available to paid users, with the rollout to free users being delayed.
-The use of the feature was subsequently limited, with Sam Altman noting in a Tweet that "[their] GPUs were melting" from its unprecedented popularity.
-OpenAI later revealed that over 130 million users around the world created more than 700 million images with GPT Image 1 in just the first week.